How to Make Bouquet of Flowers Like a Pro

 The Charming Posy Bouquet

-- Add a ring of your secondary flowers around the center cluster.
+- Add a ring of secondary flowers around the center.

-- Next, tuck in a layer of delicate filler flowers, like waxflower or baby’s breath.
+- Tuck in filler flowers like waxflower or baby’s breath.

 The Dramatic Cascading Bouquet